stackhpc/ansible-slurm-appliance/docs/image-build.md

    - Normally the network must provide outbound internet access.
 However it does not need to provide access to resources used by the actual cluster nodes (e.g. Slurm control node, network filesystem servers etc.).
-   - The flavor used must have sufficent memory for the build tasks (usually 8GB), but otherwise does not need to match the actual cluster node flavor(s).
+   - The flavor used must have sufficient memory for the build tasks (usually 8GB), but otherwise does not need to match the actual cluster node flavor(s).
    - By default, the build VM is volume-backed to allow control of the root disk size (and hence final image size), so the flavor's disk size does not matter.
-The default volume size is not sufficent if enabling `cuda` and/or `doca` and should be increased:
+The default volume size is not sufficient if enabling `cuda` and/or `doca` and should be increased:
      ```terraform
      volume_size = 35 # GB